BasHamer/PossumLabs.Specflow.Selenium/README.md

 # PossumLabs.Specflow.Selenium
-the selenium wrappers for Possum Labs Specflow libraries.
+The selenium wrappers for the Possum Lab Specflow implementation

+Please see https://github.com/BasHamer/PossumLabs.Specflow for tutorials and examples.